Skip to content

 GitHub Configuration

 To use a Personal Access Token for authentication, go to the Developer Settings in your GitHub account and generate a token.
+The token generated must have the following permissions.

 To use OAuth authentication, register a new OAuth application.
 Provide the basic details of the app.
 Use one of the following as the callback URLs, depending on your region or deployment.